hellotunamayo/macLlama/README.md

 ### 1. Running the Ollama Server

-The Ollama UI App can now help you start the Ollama server.
+The macLlama can now help you start the Ollama server.
 Alternatively, you can start it manually.

-*   **From the App:** Look for an option within the Ollama UI App to start the server.
+*   **From the App:** Look for an option within the macLlama to start the server.
 *   **Manually (via Terminal):**
     ```bash
     ollama serve